NOAA-ORR-ERD/adios_oil_database/README.md

 ## MongoDB

-The oil_db code needs a mongodb instance running to support the web_api.
+The oil_db code needs a mongod instance running to support the web_api.
 It can be used without mongo for most scripting activities.

 MongoDB can be installed in various ways, and which is best depends on platform and deployment environment.
 But the easiest way on Windows and Mac for development is to use conda to install it: